According to research by Sophos, 32% of people advising others on cyber security matters fail to recognize today’s basic threats.

 Professional cyber security firms not only have professionally certified engineers with the highest level of industry credentials, but they also undergo regular background checks, drug tests, security testing and training to ensure they are behaving in a secure manner.

 As the saying goes, “you wouldn’t seek medical advice for a heart condition from anyone but the most experienced doctor.”
-Given the importance of cybersecurity to your business, your data, and your customers’ data, a depth of experience (8+ years in securing IT systems according to the best practices of the day) and agility in mastering the latest techniques are crucial characteristics of a qualified MSSP.
+Given the importance of cybersecurity to your business, your data, and your customers’ data, you should respond accordingly.

 - Sophos Research: http://www.marketwired.com/press-release/sophos-survey-reveals-consumers-are-more-worried-about-cybercrime-than-physical-world-lse-soph-2183139.htm